 MATTHEW BURT HQ

 We have apprenticed makers since 1985 and all of them, like any professional, undertake a six-year training during which they are steeped in our default position of both designing and making for posterity.
-They emerge as sensitive, knowledgeable, excellent and consummate makers with as keen an eye for form and function that you will find anywhere.
+They emerge as sensitive, knowledgeable, excellent and consummate makers with as keen an eye for form and function as you will find anywhere.
 They are at the top of their game.
 They will use tools from the biblical to the digital and will chew the timber with their teeth, if necessary, to create the object out of the idea.

 We have forged practical relationships with a broad range of like-minded and complimentary artisans, manufacturers and suppliers working in stone, glass, metal, leather, lettering and light with whom we work collaboratively when the job requires.